sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 "b u t  w e  n e v e r  f o r g o t."

-He turned, eyelights still out, so that he faced the door outside. "evidently the humans didn't, either. i've never in my life seen a kid with so much fear, so much hate. and now? thanks to him, it's just... me. me and asgore."
+He turned, eyelights still out, so that he faced the door outside. "evidently the humans didn't, either. i've never in my life seen a kid with so much fear, so much hate. and now? thanks to them, it's just... me. me and asgore."

 He turned again, slowly pacing toward what was left of Frisk.
-The girls nervously followed. "y'know, it's funny. all this loading. all this going back to stop himself from dying. this... determination, to kill us. and it never occurred to him to go back further. before he came down here, before whatever happened that set him on this path."
+The girls nervously followed. "y'know, it's funny. all this loading. all this going back to stop themselves from dying. this... determination, to kill us. and it never occurred to them to go back further. before they came down here, before whatever happened that set them on this path."

 He sighed, and Hat Kid wondered how he did that.
 He appeared to remove something from his hoodie, and she wondered what he had-

-And then casually, Sans slid Frisk's knife through his temple.
+And then casually, Sans slid Frisk's knife through their temple.
 Hattie let out a shocked gasp, while Mu simply uttered a "whoa".

-"if this has to be how the monster race ends, with me locked in battle with this... devil child. then so be it. he'll be loading again in a moment, i imagine."
+"if this has to be how the monster race ends, with me locked in battle with this... devil child. then so be it. they'll be loading again in a moment, i imagine."

 Sans finally turned toward Hat Kid and Mu, and his pupils were back.
 He looked tired. "been nice to meet some humanoids who *didn't* want us dead, at least. so, thanks. wish I could enjoy it."